codepath/android_guides/Consuming-APIs-with-Retrofit.md

 }
 ```

 Consistent with the RxJava framework, we need to create a subscriber to handle the response.
 The methods `onCompleted()`, `onError()`, and `onNext()` need to be added.
 Using the Android RxJava library, we can also designate that we will handle this event on the UI main thread.
-We do not need `subscribeOn()` according to this [ticket](https://github.com/square/retrofit/issues/430).
+We are not allowed to specify what thread the actual HTTP is made using `subscribeOn()` according to this [ticket](https://github.com/square/retrofit/issues/430).

 ```java
 String username = "sarahjean";